WenyeZhou51/The-Hollows/Assets/Scripts/SETUP_PHASE2_OBELISK.md

 ## 6. Testing

 1. Make sure the CoinflipVisuals GameObject is initially disabled
-2. The script will enable/disable it automatically during the Sunder skill
+2. The script will enable/disable it automatically during the Conspire skill
 3. Test the battle to ensure the animations play correctly

 ## Notes on Animation Triggers